kieranaston/rethink-flask-todo-app/README.md

 ## If I had more time what would I change

 In the future I would like to add unit testing to this project, as well as some more advanced features such as subtasks and reminders/forcing users to complete their tasks.

+I would also like to add displayed timestamps for the todos to the page.

 [^1]: Baker, F. (2021).
 Using RethinkDB with Flask. notes. https://fjebaker.github.io/notes/python/flask/rethink-db-with-flask.html
 [^2]: Baker, F. (2021).
 Using RethinkDB with Flask. notes. https://fjebaker.github.io/notes/python/flask/rethink-db-with-flask.html